Kotlin/kotlin-by-example/examples/05_Collections/03_Map.md

 # Map

-A [Map](https://kotlinlang.org/docs/reference/collections.html) is collection of key/value pairs, where each key is unique and is used to retrieve the corresponding value.
-Like Lists and Sets, you can create a mutable map with `mutableMapOf()`, an immutable map with `mapOf()` and a readonly view of a mutable map with the [Map&lt;K, V&gt;](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-map/index.html) interface.
+A [map](https://kotlinlang.org/docs/reference/collections.html) is a collection of key/value pairs, where each key is unique and is used to retrieve the corresponding value.
+For creating maps, there are functions `mapOf()` and `mutableMapOf()`.
+A read-only view of a mutable map can be obtained by casting it to `Map`.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">